Skip to main content

 Implied Covenants in Arizona Deeds: What 'Grant' and 'Convey' Promise

-When an Arizona deed uses the word 'grant' or 'convey' to transfer a fee simple estate, two promises are automatically implied: the grantor has not previously conveyed the same property to someone else, and the property is free from encumbrances at the time of transfer.
+When a deed uses the word 'grant' or 'convey' to transfer a fee simple estate, two promises are automatically implied.
+The grantor has not previously conveyed the same property to someone else.
+The property is free from encumbrances at the time of execution of the conveyance.

 Title 33, CONVEYANCES AND DEEDS